Safe Routes to School: Ramsey Elementary School, Polk Elementary School, and Maury Elementary School

-Right: May 19, 2017 Project Status – Relocation of Washington Gas
+Right: August 17, 2017 Project Status – Relocation of waterline

 The I-Net Fiber Project (Municipal Fiber) is installing conduit throughout the City in order to create the basis for a future fiber network to connect all City sites and City Schools.
 By creating this fiber network the City will not be dependent on private fiber networks.